 These tests do not function as an all-encompassing recruiting tool used to replace other stages.
 It is an additional measure to save you time and assist in making accurate sales hires.

-Sales assessment tests help sales leaders predict a potential sales hire’s on-the-job performance and retainability.
+Sales assessment tests help HR Leaders predict a potential sales hire’s on-the-job performance and retainability.
 Additionally, these tests reduce hiring risk factors like implicit bias.

 This concept refers to people’s ability to harbor bias outside of their awareness or control.
 NeuroLeadership Institute refers to the mind as an iceberg and while our conscious mind seems to command our brain activity, in reality the vast majority of what’s going on in our brain is below the surface.
 This is where the following biases can occur: